Disclosures

 Alice owns her car outright, and its current market value sits at $20,000.
 Alice’s credit only sits at 510, which isn’t high enough to qualify her for a personal loan she needs to replace her home’s roof.

-Alice can use that $20,000 worth of equity to put up as collateral on a loan of the same amount (or higher depending on the lender).
-Since Alice is willing to take on the risk of covering the loan with her car should she stop making payments, lenders can forgive her lower credit score that indicates she’s a risky borrower.
+Alice can use that $20,000 worth of equity to put up as collateral on a loan of the same amount (or higher, depending on the lender).
+Since Alice is willing to take on the risk of covering the loan with her car if she stops making payments, lenders can forgive her lower credit score, which indicates she’s a risky borrower.

 Pros and cons of an auto equity loan